ivirshup/anndata-paper/paper.md

 # Acknowledgements

+I.V. thanks Christine Wells for consistent support and freedom to pursue work on anndata and Scanpy.
 We are grateful to Ryan Williams and Tom White for contributing code related to zarr.
+We thank Jon Bloom for contributing a comprehensive PR on group-by functionality.

 # Author contributions